suzuki-shunsuke/validate-pr-review-action/README.md

 By default, only `renovate` and `dependabot` are treated as trusted GitHub Apps.
 All others are considered untrusted unless explicitly specified.

-### Steps to secure GitHub Apps and Machine Users

-In many organizations, machine users and GitHub Apps are often not properly managed securely.
-To address this, consider following these steps:

-1. Create new machine users and GitHub Apps.
-1. Apply strict access controls to these newly created accounts.
-1. Gradually replace existing machine users and GitHub Apps with the newly secured ones.
-1. Minimize permissions for any existing accounts that remain in use.
-1. Decommission unused or insecure accounts.

 ### Client/Server Model Actions

 Client/Server Model Actions allow you to manage GitHub Apps and Machine Users securely.